 Once you decide if you think an annuity is right for you, it pays to shop around for the right annuity.
 In fact, doing a little homework could save you hundreds of dollars a year or more.
 Why?
 Rates of return and costs can vary widely between different annuities.
 You'll also want to shop around for a reputable, financially sound annuity issuer.
 There are firms that make a business of rating insurance companies based on their financial strength, investment performance, and other factors.
 Consider checking out these ratings.

 Deciding if an annuity fits into your retirement plan may be the right decision for you as you’re working toward achieving your financial goals.
-Contact a Farm Bureau agent/advisor today to talk about our annuity options.
+Contact a Farm Bureau agent or advisor today to talk about our annuity options.

 From materials prepared by Broadridge Investor Communication Solutions, Inc.